1952 United States presidential election: Republican Party

 The conservative Republicans, led by Taft, were based in the Midwest and parts of the South.
 The Midwest was a bastion of conservatism and isolationist sentiment.
 Dislike of Europeans, in particular the British, was common, and there was a widespread feeling that the British manipulated American foreign policy and were eager to kowtow to the Soviet Union, although such attitudes had begun to change among the younger generation who had fought in World War II.
 In addition, the conservatives opposed much of the New Deal, regarding these programs as diminishing individual liberty and economic freedom.
 Taft had unsuccessfully sought the Republican nomination in the 1940 and 1948 presidential elections but lost both times to moderate candidates from New York: Wilkie and Dewey respectively.
 At the age of 63, Taft felt that it was his last chance to run for president so his friends and supporters, encompassing many party regulars, worked diligently on his behalf.
 His feelings were correct, as he died about nine months after the election.

 Warren, although highly popular in California, refused to campaign in the presidential primaries, which limited his chances of winning the nomination.
 He retained the support of the California delegation, and his supporters hoped that in the event of an Eisenhower–Taft deadlock, Warren might emerge as a compromise candidate.

 After being persuaded to run, Eisenhower scored a major victory in the New Hampshire primary in which his supporters wrote his name onto the ballot and gave him an upset victory over Taft.
 However, until the Republican National Convention, the primaries were divided fairly evenly between the two, and when the convention opened, the race for the nomination was still too close to call.
 Taft won the Nebraska, Wisconsin, Illinois, and South Dakota primaries, and Eisenhower won those in New Jersey, Pennsylvania, Massachusetts and Oregon.
 Stassen and Warren won only their home states of Minnesota and California respectively, which effectively ended their chances of earning the nomination.
-General Douglas MacArthur also won the support of ten delegates from various states (mostly in Oregon) but had made it clear from early in the race that he had no interest in being nominated.
+General Douglas MacArthur also won the support of ten delegates from various states.